department-of-veterans-affairs/va.gov-team/platform/cms/authoring-experience/research/cms-personas-journeys/recruitment-comms/README.md

 [ALTERNATELY: to confirm scheduling, please visit this calendly link and select a time slot that works for you.
 I’ll follow up with you with additional details.
 If none of these times work and you want to participate, please reply with some times that work better for you.]

-If you have further questions or concerns, please reach out to myself, or to Kevin Walsh ([Kev’s VA email addy]), VFS-CMS product manager.
+If you have further questions or concerns, please reach out to myself, or to Kevin Walsh (kevin.walsh@civicactions.com), VFS-CMS product manager.
 We look forward to talking with you!

 Regards,

 Jordana Mello
-Design lead, VFS CMS team
+Design lead, VFS-CMS team